aurelio-amerio/techytok/_posts/2019-11-18-lesson-control-flows.md

 Sometimes we want to iterate over a list of values and perform some operation on each element.

-For example let's suppose we want to print all the squares of the numbers comprised between 1 and 10, we can do so using a `for` loop:
+For example let's suppose we want to print all the squares of the numbers comprised between 1 and 10, we can do it using a `for` loop:

 ```julia
 for i in 1:10